Infiniti EX35 Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your Infiniti EX35
+A guide to repairs, service, and maintenance costs for your Infiniti EX35

 A brake pulsation or steering wheel vibration may be noted when braking, especially at highway speeds.
 Our technicians tell us that replacing the front brake backing plates, resurfacing or replacing the front brake rotors, and inspecting the front brake pads and caliper hardware and replacing as necessary will generally correct this concern.

 All wheel drive vehicles may develop a groaning type noise from the steering rack when centering the steering wheel after turning right at slow speeds, most noticeable when driven from a cold start.
 Our technicians tell us a revised steering rack is available to correct this concern.

 Some GPS map discs may have outdated map information.
 Our technicians tell us that updated maps discs are now available.

 Infiniti EX35 QuestionsWhat makes the car steering wheel lock , gas pressure drop noise from engine (1 answer)

 My car has 50000 miles and has been serviced every 3000 miles.
 Got service engine soon light and noticed the temperature was all the way up.
 Pulled over and had it towed back to town.
 Took it to Nissan dealer and they said the head gasket had blown and that the aluminum heads were probably warped...

 A few months ago, the car was serviced by the dealer and rotors, pads were replaced front and back with news ones.

 A problem with the steering column may cause a failure in the upper steering bearing, which can lead to increased play in the steering wheel and a loss of vehicle control, either of which can result in an unsafe driving condition.
 Dealers will replace affected steering wheel column parts free of charge.